dapr/cli/README.md

 #### Initialize Dapr
 ([Prerequisite](#Prerequisites): Docker is available in the environment - recommended)

 Use the init command to initialize Dapr.
 On init, multiple default configuration files and containers are installed along with the dapr runtime binary.
-Dapr runtime binary is installed under $HOME/.dapr/bin for Mac, Linux and %USERPROFILE%\.dapr/bin for Windows.
+Dapr runtime binary is installed under $HOME/.dapr/bin for Mac, Linux and %USERPROFILE%\.dapr\bin for Windows.

 ```bash
 dapr init